Muhammad1Siddique/HTML-Course/introduction-to-html.md

 HTML stands for (Hyper Text Markup Language) · HTML is the standard markup language for creating Web pages.
 HTML is backbone website.
 HTML describes the structure of a Web page.

+HTML was first created by Tim Berners-Lee, Robert Cailliau, and others starting in 1989.
+It stands for Hyper Text Markup Language.

 we divide HTML abbreviation into two parts